kadena-docs/kadena-docs/docs/smart-contracts/capabilities.md

 After the capability is installed, it can be granted exactly once for the given parameters.
 Further attempts will fail after the initial grant goes out of scope.

-In the following example, the VOT capability is automatically managed:
+In the following example, the VOTE capability is automatically managed:

 ```pact
 (defcap VOTE (member:string)
   @managed
   (validate-member member))
 ```

+### Managed capability events

+Managed capabilities always emit events automatically with the parameters specified when the capability is first installed or acquired.
+However, managed capabilities only emit events once.
+Other capabilities, that aren't managed, can emit events any number fo times.
+For more information about events, see [Events](#events).

 ## Modeling capabilities with compose-capability